 Rice pudding does offer fewer calories than other dairy dessert options and it has about 4 grams of protein per ½ cup on average.

-Rice pudding with cooked rice is lower in cholesterol than other dairy desserts and has a good amount of calcium for your daily diet intake.
+Rice Pudding is lower in cholesterol than other dairy desserts and has a good amount of calcium for your daily diet intake.

-Ideally, you’ll make this rice pudding with cooked rice and serve it immediately as it’s not really a cook and serve later type of dish.
+Ideally, you’ll make this cooked rice pudding and serve it immediately as it’s not really a cook and serve later type of dish.

 If you must reheat rice pudding then you can store this recipe in an airtight container for up to one day in the refrigerator and reheat in the microwave or saucepan on the stovetop until heated all the way through.